thiagoarrais/personal-toolbox/README.md

 [ngrok](https://ngrok.com): Expose a local (dev) server to the Internet.
 Even behind a firewall.

 [BlackBox](https://github.com/StackExchange/blackbox): Store secrets securely in git repos.

+[patch-package](https://www.npmjs.com/package/patch package): Do not wait for your PRs to be merged.
+Works on the npm ecosystem.